je-santos/MPLBM-UT/README.rst

 We gratefully acknowledge the improvements made by Jia Haowei.

 The direct fluid flow simulation is performed using Palabos v2.
-We utilice the Shan-Chen model for the multiphase simulation and the BGK and MRT for the single phase simulation.
+We utilize the Shan-Chen model for the multiphase simulation and the BGK and MRT for the single phase simulation.

 ################################################################################
 Illustrations